gianluigilopardo/pcs_project/README.md

 # pcs_project
 Scientific programming and calculation project carried out in MATLAB.
 It is divided in two parts: 2D and 3D.
-Requests, specifics, codes and reports are in their respective folders.
+Requests and specifics in PCS_Progetti2018.pdf.
+Codes and reports are in their respective folders for each part.